 Most automatic grammar checkers miss the kinds of errors that second language learners make.
 They seem more focused on the kinds of errors that writers in their first language make instead.
 I want to remedy that by catching transfer errors, tense errors and collocation errors.
 While human teachers can potentially catch all of these errors when they correct assignments by hand, no teacher has either the time or the space in the margins to correct every error in a college-length writing assignment or explain at length the nature of each error.
 The VirtualWritngTutor can provide more detailed feedback on as many errors I program it to detect.

 Skeptics of automatic grammar checkers sometimes interpret the occasional false alarm, bad feedback, or missed error as a sign that the quality of automatic feedback can never be as good as the feedback a human teacher can give.
 I am working on these individual problems, and I believe that I can overcome them with time.
-Indeed, skeptics and true-believers alike can help me by reporting issues with the system using the webform tools on this website.
+Indeed, members can help me by reporting issues with the system using the Report button on this website.

 I make a lot of mistake that negatively effect my writing.
 Thats not good.
 I want alway to make the good choice of verbs.
 I want also to improve my pronunciation.
 My English-speaking friends talk about to help, but they never do.
 I work in a big store on the south shore of Montreal where there are a lot of immigrants people.
 I'm speaking every day to a men that works there.
 I think practicing with immigrants is equally as effective.
 So far, I have work there since 2 weeks and my English is getting more better.
 Also, I have learned already a lot about retail, but I will like to have a better job.
 I am waiting still for my first paycheck.
 They don't have paid me yet.
 When I will get paid, I will pay my parking tickets.
 Nevertheless if my English would be more better, I would definitely get a better paying job.
 I often wonder how many opportunities I would had had if I paid more attention to my nice English teacher in high school.